-- Model mathematics with Google Draw: Collaboratively create virtual manipulatives, such as Algebra Tiles, in a Google Drawing.
-Distributing the drawing as each student receives a copy allows students to model their mathematics.
+- Model mathematics with Google Drawing: Collaboratively create virtual manipulatives, such as Algebra Tiles, in a Google Drawing.
+Distribute Google Drawings for students to build on.

 - Collaborative reasoning: Prior to providing students the algorithm for solving a problem, students can use a collaborative Google Document or Slides presentation to reason out possible solutions to a problem.
 Attach a document in Google Classroom as “Students can edit file.”

 - Provide peer tutoring: Students in upper grades can tutor and support students in lower grades through the creation of a Google Classroom class for this purpose.